Celiac Disease Centers

 National Institutes of Health

-Science-based information about the symptoms, diagnosis, and treatment of celiac disease from the NIH’s National Institute of Diabetes and Digestive and Kidney Diseases, in both English and Spanish.
+Science-based information about the symptoms, diagnosis, and treatment of celiac disease from the NIH’s National Institute of Diabetes and Digestive and Kidney Diseases, as well as clinical trials.
 The NIH is part of the U.S. Department of Health and Human Services.

-The four national celiac disease and gluten sensitivity nonprofit organizations offer a variety of services to their membership and the public, improving lives in a multitude of ways, increasing awareness, or promoting our interests at the local and national levels.
+Large nonprofit organizations in the United States, Canada, Mexico and many other countries offer a variety of services to their membership and the public, improving lives in a multitude of ways, increasing awareness, or promoting our interests at the local and national levels.
 Join or subscribe to one or more and receive newsletters and emailed updates.
 Their websites and emails are a treasure trove of information and news.

 Social Media and Blogs